finianoneill/opioid-prescriber-analysis/README.md

 * Synthetic opioids other than methadone (drugs like tramadol and fentanyl).
 * Heroin, an illicit (illegally made) opioid synthesized from morphine that can be a white or brown powder, or a black sticky substance.

 Opioid prescriptions and sales have increased substantially in the US.
-According to the CDC *in 2016 63,632 opioid drug overdose deaths occurred in the United States.*

-Project Aim:  The main aim of our project is to determine the prescribing patterns of Opioids in USA in the year 2016.
+The main aim of our project is to determine the prescribing patterns of Opioids in USA in the year 2016.

 ### Methodology: